datalass1/30-days-of-NLP/README.md

 # 30-days-of-NLP
 September 2021, 30 Days of NLP Learning and Code

+## Key Notes
+### Feature Engineering:
+"Word2Vec uses a trick you may have seen elsewhere in machine learning.
+It trains a simple neural network with a single hidden layer to perform a certain task, but then does not actually use that neural network for the task it is trained on!
+Instead, the goal is actually just to learn the weights of the hidden layer.
+We’ll see that these weights are actually the “word vectors” that we’re trying to learn." http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/

 ### Resources:
 - [1] Practical Natural Language Processing by Sowmya Vajjala, Bodhisattwa Majumder, Anuj Gupta, and Harshit Surana
 - [2] [On word embeddings - Part 1 by SEBASTIAN RUDER](https://ruder.io/word-embeddings-1/)